shinugk/DotNetRepo/ERD Diagram/C#_.NET_Concepts.md

     return Ok();                       //No value returned from service → Task }
 ```

-2).
-Task (The "Return" Version)
+**2).
+Task<T> (The "Return" Version)**
-A Task<T> represents an asynchronous operation that returns a value of type T. It is the asynchronous equivalent of a method that returns a specific type (like int, string, or a custom object).
+- A Task<T> represents an asynchronous operation that returns a value of type T. It is the asynchronous equivalent of a method that returns a specific type (like int, string, or a custom object).
-Common uses:
+- Common uses:
   - Fetching data from an API.
   - Reading text from a file.
   - Calculating a complex formula